 #4: It's All About the Lighting

 Sure, you might have a LuMee, but is that really the best lighting to get a gorgeous shot of yourself?
 Speaking to Allure, photographer and style blogger Candice Lake advised facing directly away or into the sun, as otherwise, you might end up with shadows that look like under-eye bags.
 "The golden hour to shoot a photo is during sunrise or sunset, when the light is low and the most beautiful," she told the magazine.
-Stedman reiterates this, as she prefers to shoot in natural light: "Any lights add a yellow glow which I don't like in my feed," she tells us.
+Stedman reiterates this, as she prefers to shoot in natural light: "Lights add a yellow glow I don't like in my feed," she tells us.
 Early mornings (preferably not in the blue light) might just be a necessity from now on…

 #5: Perfect Your Makeup

-Look, we don't want to make you go full Narcissus, but if you're feeling and looking good, it sounds like a pretty safe time to take a selfie.
+Look, we don't want to make you go full-on Narcissus, but if you're feeling and looking good, it sounds like a pretty safe time to take a selfie.
 As with everything, when it comes to this world, there is a trick ensuring your makeup looks incredible in every (yes, every) picture you take.
 There are a few tips that our sister site Byrdie has given us on how to get flawless makeup.

 #6: Shoefies Are Totally Acceptable

 When is a selfie not a selfie?
 When it's a shoefie, of course.
 Sometimes, you just have to take a picture of your fabulous shoes, but you need to know just how to get that right too (hey, what's the point in spending money on footwear if your Insta fans can't enjoy them too?).
 We've got a few pro tips on how to take the perfect shoefie to ramp up your likes.